Nature.com Spotlights Saisei Pharma's MAF Research on Nutrition and Longevity

 Klotho and telomeres are among the longevity-related pathways discussed in Saisei Pharma’s MAF research featured on Nature.com.

-Nature.com Spotlight article explores how MAF research connects nutrition, immunity, sarcopenia, telomeres, IGF-1 and KlothoHONOLULU, HI, UNITED STATES, May 28, 2026 /EINPresswire.com/ -- Saisei Hawaii Ltd., a Hawaii-based company offering Saisei Pharma's MAF series food supplements to customers in the United States and Canada, today announced that Saisei Pharma's research into Macrophage Activating Factor (MAF) has been featured in a Nature.com Spotlight: Nutrition article titled "Exploring links between nutrition and longevity."
+Nature.com Spotlight article explores MAF research connecting nutrition, immunity, sarcopenia, telomeres, IGF-1 and KlothoBRISBANE, QUEENSLAND, AUSTRALIA, June 1, 2026 /EINPresswire.com/ -- Saisei Australia Pty Ltd, part of the Japan-based Saisei Group and a regional provider of Saisei Pharma's MAF series food products, today announced that Saisei Pharma's research into Macrophage Activating Factor (MAF) has been featured in a Nature.com Spotlight: Nutrition article titled "Exploring links between nutrition and longevity."

 The Nature.com Spotlight: Nutrition feature examines how researchers in Japan are studying whether dietary MAF may influence biological pathways associated with healthy aging.
 The article highlights Saisei Pharma's work in areas including sarcopenia, telomere biology, IGF-1 and Klotho-related longevity mechanisms.

-The feature also places the research in the context of Japan's aging population and Okinawa's reputation as one of the world's Blue Zones.
-For Saisei Hawaii, the article is an opportunity to help customers and the wider wellness community better understand the research background behind Saisei Pharma's MAF series food supplements, which are developed using patented Japanese food-based formulation technology.
+For Saisei Australia, the feature offers an opportunity to connect customers and the broader wellness community with publicly available research behind Saisei Pharma's MAF series food products, which are developed using patented Japanese technology and manufactured in Japan.

 "Historically, nutrition has been associated with longevity," Dr. Toshio Inui, co-founder of Saisei Pharma, said in the Nature.com article.